anaszahid07/R.P.G/README.md

 2. **MIXED CASE LETTERS** – Generate a password using both uppercase and lowercase letters.
 3. **COMPLEX (Letters, Numbers, Symbols)** – Generate a password that includes uppercase letters, lowercase letters, numbers, and special characters.

-## Instructions

-1. **Run the Program**: Execute the program to display a welcome banner.
-2. **Input Desired Password Length**: Enter a password length between 8 and 50 characters.
-3. **Choose Complexity Level**: Select one of the three complexity levels (1-3).
-4. **View Generated Password**: The program will generate and display a password based on your input.
-5. **Repeat or Exit**: After generating a password, you can choose to generate another password or exit the program.

 ## How It Works